DoctorWhoof/RCC/README.md

 Check out the rcc_todo.txt file for a comprehensive list of needed features.

-Currently compiles on Windows 10 and MacOS Catalina using Godot 3.2.3.
+Currently compiles on Windows 10 and MacOS Big Sur using Godot 3.2.3.

 <img src="./_screenshots/Screen Shot 2020-11-16 at 11.07.30 PM.png" width="1824" />